Real algebraic curves of bidegree (5,5) on the quadric ellipsoid: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Erwan Brugallé for the support and numerous fruitful discussions throughout my journey to discover many aspects of research regarding the classification of real algebraic curves.
-I extend my gratitude to Andrés Jaramillo Puentes who was very helpful in my understanding in dessin d'enfants.
+I extend my gratitude to Andrés Jaramillo Puentes who was very helpful in my understanding in dessins d'enfants.
+I would like to thank the referee for the constructive and useful remarks.